pmean/build-website/text/04/multiple-df.md

 -   Hispanic versus Other, and
 -   Asian versus Other.

-It doesn\'t happen too often but sometimes the single degree of freedom comparisons are not consistent with the multiple degree of freedom test.
+It doesn't happen too often but sometimes the single degree of freedom comparisons are not consistent with the multiple degree of freedom test.
 What should you do in this situation?